Teradata/jupyter-demos/README.md

 ### Open-and-connected analytics

 #### Vertex AI Integration
- In this tutorial, we will show how to integrate Vantage Analytics capabilities  in Vertex AI ML Pipelines.
+ In this tutorial, we will show how to integrate Teradata Analytics capabilities  in Vertex AI ML Pipelines.
 Vertex AI is the environment for data scientists to deploy ML models.<br>
 [Python Version](./UseCases/Vertex_AI_Integration/Vertex_AI_Integration_Python.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>